-If you are wanting to branch out and explore kayaking destinations farther than a car ride away, here are a couple of things to consider if you want to travel and kayak far away from home.
+If you are wanting to branch out and explore kayaking destinations farther than a car ride away, here are a couple of logistical and gear considerations that might help you to travel and kayak far away from home.

 Finding Local Resources